rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 Reaction: you are being damaged by a creature within range of you that you can see.

 - **+2PM:** increase the damage by +1d10.

+### Hideous Laughter
+<div class="spell-tags">enchantment trickery curse occult speech</div>
+*1st Circle*
+- **Execução:** padrão
+- **Alcance:** 6sqr
+- **Alvo:** 1 criatura
+- **Duração:** concentração.
+___

+A creature of your choice that you can see within range perceives everything as hilariously funny and falls into fits of laughter if this spell affects it.
+The target must succeed on a Wisdom saving throw or fall prone, becoming incapacitated and unable to stand up for the duration.
+A creature with an Intelligence score of 4 or less isn’t affected.

+At the end of each of its turns, and each time it takes damage, the target can make another Wisdom saving throw.
+The target has advantage on the saving throw if it’s triggered by damage.
+On a success, the spell ends.

+### Hold Person
+<div class="spell-tags">enchantment trickery arcane curse occult</div>
+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** 15sqr
+- **Alvo:** 1 criatura
+- **Duração:** concentração.
+___

+Choose a humanoid that you can see within range.
+The target must succeed on a Wisdom saving throw or be paralyzed for the duration.
+At the end of each of its turns, the target can make another Wisdom saving throw.
+On a success, the spell ends on the target.

+- **+1PM:** aumenta o alcance em +5sqr.
+- **+3PM:** aumenta o número de alvos em +1.{{pageNumber,auto}}
+\page

 ### Imagem Espelhada
 <div class="spell-tags">ilusion trickery abjuration thaumaturgy</div>